-Enlarged liver describes a liver that is larger than normal in size.
+An enlarged liver is one that's bigger than normal.
 The liver is a large, football-shaped organ found in the upper right portion of your abdomen.
-Enlarged liver is also known as hepatomegaly (hep-uh-to-MEG-uh-le).
+The medical term for enlarged liver is hepatomegaly (hep-uh-to-MEG-uh-le).

 Enlarged liver isn't a disease.
-Instead, enlarged liver is a sign of an underlying problem, such as liver disease, congestive heart failure or cancer.
+It's a sign of an underlying problem, such as liver disease, congestive heart failure or cancer.

 Treatment for enlarged liver involves identifying and controlling the underlying cause of the condition.